 Since now we know for a two-dimensional algebra given by MSC $A$ to be a curled algebra, we can treat the description of two-dimensional curled algebras by using Theorems 1, 2 and 3.
 For example, in the case of $\mathbb{F}$ with $Char(\mathbb{F})\neq 2, 3,$ a two-dimensional algebra given by where $ \mathrm{c}=(\alpha_1,\alpha_2,\alpha_4,\beta_1)\in\mathbb{F}^4,$ is a curled algebra if and only if $A$ has the following form that is

 which happens if and only if $\alpha_1=\frac{1}{3}, \alpha_2=-\frac{1}{3}, \alpha_4=0,\beta_1=0$.
 Therefore, among the algebras $A_1(\mathrm{c})$ only $A_1(\frac{1}{3},-\frac{1}{3},0,0)$ is curled.

-Going through $A_2(\mathrm{c})-A_{13}$ in this manner in Theorem \ref{Char0} one comes to the following classification result. \begin{theor} Any non-trivial $2$-dimensional curled algebra over a field $\mathbb{F}$ $(Char(\mathbb{F})\neq 2,3)$ is isomorphic to only one of the following, listed by their matrices of structure constants, such algebras:
+Going through $A_2(\mathrm{c})-A_{13}$ of Theorem \ref{Char0} in this manner one comes to the following result. \begin{theor} Any non-trivial $2$-dimensional curled algebra over a field $\mathbb{F}$ $(Char(\mathbb{F})\neq 2,3)$ is isomorphic to only one of the following, listed by their matrices of structure constants, such algebras$:$

 \begin{itemize} \item $ A_1(\frac{1}{3},-\frac{1}{3},0,0)= ,$ \item $ A_3(\alpha_1,0,2\alpha_1-1)= , $ where $\alpha_1\in\mathbb{F} $ \item $ A_7(\frac{1}{3},0)= $. \end{itemize}

 Among the listed algebras only $ A_3(0,0,-1)$ is zeropotent. \end{theor}